JayeVAJohnson/sunrise-moonrise/README.md

-The first time anyone opens the page with nothing saved yet (a fresh browser, or after clearing storage), it automatically loads with sample data pre-populated — useful for a demo, and it disappears the moment real data is saved.
+The first time anyone opens the page with nothing saved yet (a fresh browser, or after clearing storage), it automatically loads with sample data pre-populated — it cedes to your own data and dashboard the moment you begin to save your own data.